abiwaddell/Pinwheel/readme.txt

 USAGE INSTRUCTIONS:

 Download the script2_0.py from this repo.
 Right click on the login request to be tested (either within the proxy tab in Burp or within the Intruder tab) and select Turbo Intruder which should open another window showing the request to be tested.
 In the top half of the Turbo-Intruder window (within the `Raw' tab) replace the password string by entering "%s" (without the quotes) e.g password=%s.
-Also place a "%s" in the username string eg username=%s
+Also place a "%s" in the username string e.g. username=%s

 On the bottom half of the same window you will see the default Turbo script.
 Copy & paste the content of script2_0.py, replacing the whole content in this part of the window.
 Within the first lines of the pasted script you will see "#Parameters to configure", where the following can be edited: